arbind/craftoid/README.md

 # Craftoid

-Domain model of a person's (or organization's) craft and their webcrafts.
+Domain model objects and search service for an organization's craft and their (embedded) webcrafts.

     requires MongoDB server for saving models
     requires redis server for geo caching